6 Common Field Hockey Injuries

 Hockey physiotherapy

-According to a study on injuries at FIH tournaments,[1] for women, the most common injuries were to the head and face and it was the same case for men except men also picked up an equal amount of lower limb injuries such as the knee and thighs.
+According to a study on injuries at FIH tournaments,[1] for women, the most common injuries were to the head and face.
+It was the same case for men except men also picked up an equal amount of lower limb injuries such as the knee and thighs.

 The ball was responsible for most of the injuries but some players' injuries were caused by sticks and from falling over.